blytkerchan/blytkerchan.github.io/_posts/2009-08-18-using-four-letter-words-in-code.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2009-08-18 15:33:41+00:00
 layout: post
-title: Using Four-Letter Words In Code
-wordpress_id: 169
 tags:
 - code
 - Posts that need to be re-tagged (WIP)
+title: Using Four-Letter Words In Code
+wordpress_id: 169
 ---

 When writing firmware and device drivers, it is useful, sometimes, to have human-readable integer values - i.e. integer values that, when you read them in a debugger, mean something distinctive.<!--more--> This is different from using integers that have a distinctive bit pattern so you can read them on a scope (ex.
 0xABABABAB, which is 10101011 repeated four times).
 So, when generating a new magic number, I usually use od, like this